Frequently Asked Questions

 MA Fashion Media Practice £27,540 (including VAT)

-One-week Business of Beauty Course £858 (including VAT)
+One-Week Business of Beauty Course £870 (including VAT)

-If you are accepted onto the MA Fashion Media Practice, BA (Hons) Fashion Communication, Vogue Fashion Diploma, Foundation Programme, Vogue Fashion Certificate, or the Vogue Intensive Summer Course, we will ask you to pay a deposit of £1,200 to secure your place on the course.
-For the MA degree, BA degree, Vogue Fashion Diploma course and Foundation Programme you are permitted to pay in instalments.
+If you are accepted onto the MA Fashion Media Practice, BA (Hons) Fashion Communication, Foundation Programme, Vogue Fashion Certificate, or the Vogue Intensive Summer Course, we will ask you to pay a deposit of £1,200 to secure your place on the course.
+For the MA degree, BA degree and Foundation Programme you are permitted to pay in instalments.
 For the Vogue Fashion Certificate course and the Vogue Intensive Summer Course you must pay the full tuition fee six weeks prior to the start of the course.

 The ethos of the Condé Nast College is to equip students with knowledge and skills appropriate to a wide range of careers in the fashion industry or to prepare them for further study in relevant fields.
 Successful students leave the College with a clear competitive advantage when applying for jobs.
 Prospective employers appreciate that students from Condé Nast College of Fashion & Design have an informed understanding of how the fashion industry works, making them an asset in the workplace.
 Additionally, our students are well placed to pursue higher qualifications in a wide range of disciplines including design, publishing, journalism, and marketing should they choose to do so.